 ESOP companies create employee stock ownership and the opportunity for wealth creation for the employees who have contributed to the success of the Company.
 Employees in the current economic environment are generally challenged to achieve significant savings and wealth for retirement.
 ESOPs benefit employees, creating retirement savings on average significantly in excess of what employees can attain through other retirement plans.
 As several of our clients have described it, ESOPs are a way to both do well and do good.
 Finally, companies that have employee ownership and employee involvement on average significantly outperform their non-employee owned counterparts.

-4. ESOP companies are tax-favored, independent and sustainable.
+4. ESOP companies are tax-favored, independent, and sustainable.

 Many ESOP companies are or become “S” corporations.
 In an S corporation, all of the Company’s taxable income is attributed to the Company’s shareholders.
 An ESOP is a tax-exempt pension trust that pays no current tax on its share of S corporation income.
 Therefore an S corporation that is 100% owned by the ESOP is effectively a tax-free organization.
 This creates significant extra cash flow for the Company to repay stock acquisition debt and to have capital to grow and thrive.
-ESOP companies operating under this regime have a significant competitive advantage and are better able to remain independent, successful and sustainable for the long run.
+ESOP companies operating under this regime have a significant competitive advantage and are better able to remain independent, successful, and sustainable in the long run.

 5. Using an ESOP in your business creates and preserves legacy.